 GPS N25o 31.019’E050o51.948’

 +974 4452 5555

 Open: 24 hours

-According to the artist, the color of the four pillars will change from gray to orange to brown, until they turn dark amber, nearly as the same color as the Seagram Building in Doha.
-The steel plates were brought in from Germany and offloaded and transported and craned into the desert.
+According to the artist, the color of the four pillars will change from gray to orange to brown until they turn dark amber, nearly the same color as the Seagram Building in Doha.
+The steel plates were brought in from Germany and offloaded and transported, and craned into the desert.